stargate/data-api/docs/jsonapi-spec.md

 Fail Fast, a storage failure causes the command to stop processing.

-If the replacement document `_id` field is different from the document read from the database, the JSON API throws an error.
+If the replacement document `_id` field is different from the document read from the database, the DATA API throws an error.

 NOTE: you can omit `_id` in the replacement document.
 If `_id` is in the replacement, it should be exactly equal to the `_id` in the database.
 But if `_id` was omitted, `findOneAndReplace` will use the existing document's `_id`.